get-salt-AI/SaltAI-Web-Docs/docs/nodes/biotech/protein-generation/rf-diffusion-potentials-config.md

 ### Need Help?
 * Refer to the node tooltip for supported potential types and argument details.
-* See [SaltAI documentation](https://docs.salt.ai/) for advanced configuration examples.
+* Contact support for further assistance.